 A clunking sound on the bottom of the bike that only occurs when your pedal may be coming from the bottom bracket.
 If it isn’t a loose pedal, chances are you may have a loose bottom bracket.
-For assistance resolving this noise, please contact the XTERRA Service Department at 800-258-8511.
+For assistance resolving this noise, please contact the XTERRA Service Department.

 To keep your bike operating smoothly and reduce noise, you may apply a small amount of silicone spray once weekly on the brake pads.
 XTERRA does not recommend the use of lubricants or other cleaning solutions to resolve squeaking.
 Use of lubricants or cleaning solutions other than those specified will result in diminished performance and a shorter life span for that part.

 Worn Brake Pads